megu2820/JK-BLOG/README.md

 * **Backend:**
     * Set up environment variables for database connection, Google/Facebook authentication credentials, and JWT secret.
 * **Frontend:**
-    * Configure the backend API URL and Google/Facebook app IDs.
+    * Configure the backend API URL.

 ### Environment Variables Create a .env file in both api and client folders with the following details:
 Backend .env